deis/workflow/src/understanding-workflow/components.md

 The registry component is a managed docker registry which holds application images generated from the builder component.
-Registry persists the Docker image iamges to either local storage (in development mode) or to object storage configured for the cluster.
+Registry persists the Docker image images to either local storage (in development mode) or to object storage configured for the cluster.

 ## Router